oemof/tespy/docs/basics/heat_pump.rst

 The figure shows the results of the COP analysis.
-The base case is at an evaporation temperature of 20 °C, the condensation temperature at 80 °C and the isentropic effficiency of the compressor at 85 %.
+The base case is at an evaporation temperature of 20 °C, the condensation temperature at 80 °C and the isentropic efficiency of the compressor at 85 %.